top of page

 Photos by Marc Viquez, Stadium Journey

-If you are heading to the Indy 500 this Sunday and you are a first-timer.
-Here are a few reminders to take in a full day at the Indianapolis Motor Speedway.
+If you are heading to the Indy 500 this Sunday and are a first-timer, here are a few reminders for a full day at the Indianapolis Motor Speedway.

-The gates open at 6 am and include everything from the retail shops, food stands, and the Midway.
-This year’s race is sold out, and the earlier you arrive, the better spot you will find.
-There is a new retail shop at the Midway that is worth a visit with items not sold outside the track.
-Also, take note that the speedway is cashless.
+The gates open at 6 am and include access to retail shops, food stands, and the Midway.
+This year’s race is sold out, so the earlier you arrive, the better your spot.
+There is a new retail shop at the Midway with items not sold outside the track.
+Also, note that the speedway is cashless.

-If you can walk, then you can find parking for $10 in various lots from local churches to fraternal organizations (VFW, Knights of Columbus, or an American Legion post).
-The Amvets Post 99 at 2807 Merchants Drive is about a mile away and offers a free shuttle service.
-However, take the leisurely walk among the thousands of others to the race.
-You will see a collection of characters in great spirits that adds to the ambiance.
+If you can walk, there is parking for $10 in various lots, including churches to fraternal organizations (VFW, Knights of Columbus, or an American Legion post).
+The Amvets Post 99 at 2807 Merchants Drive, about a mile away, offers a free shuttle service.
+The leisurely walk among the thousands of others to the race is quite the experience in itself.
+You will see a collection of characters in great spirits, adding to the ambiance.
+However, the shuttle is a bit quicker and easier on your feet.

 Photos by Marc Viquez, Stadium Journey

-Fans are allowed to bring in food and drink in appropriate-sized coolers that are no bigger than 8” x 15” x 15’).
-You can bring in food of your choice aluminum cans of your favorite beverage, from soda pop to beer, and plastic bottles of ice-cold water.
-However, do not bring in glass bottles or containers or peanuts (they are considered bad luck at the track).
-It is advised also to have sunscreen, but temperatures are forecasted to be partly cloudy and 70 degrees.
+Fans are allowed to bring in food and drink in appropriate-sized coolers that are no bigger than 8” x 15” x 15’ (hard or soft-sided coolers).
+Patrons can bring in food of their choice, aluminum cans of their favorite beverage, from soda pop to beer, and plastic bottles of ice-cold water.
+However, no glass bottles and no peanuts (they are considered bad luck at the track).

 Once through the gates, look for your section and enjoy the next few hours of cars zipping by at over 200 miles per hour.
 The green flag will drop at 12:45 pm.
 Driver introductions take place at 11:47, followed by the singing of the National Anthem and “Back Home Again in Indiana”.